What Is Polysorbate 20?

 the good:Polysorbate 20 is used to improve the texture, feel, and the scent of skincare and cosmetic products.

 the not so good:There are concerns about the presence of 1,4-dioxane in this ingredient.
 This is less of a concern recently, as the process of purifying polysorbate 20 is highly regulated.

 Who is it for?All skin types except those that have an identified allergy to it.

 Keep an eye on:Nothing to keep an eye on here.

 Polysorbate 20 functions as a surfactant, emulsifier, and fragrance ingredient.

-The Food and Drug Administration (FDA) approves use of polysorbate 20 as a synthetic flavoring substances at specified concentrations and formulations.
-The Cosmetics Ingredient Review (CIR) Expert Panel evaluated the scientific data and concluded that polysorbate 20 is safe for use in cosmetic formulations.
+The Cosmetic Ingredient Review (CIR) Expert Panel, a group responsible for evaluating the safety of skincare and cosmetic ingredients evaluated the scientific data and concluded that polysorbate 20 is safe for use in cosmetic formulations.